 Biomedical engineering programs apply multidisciplinary engineering knowledge and skills to biotechnology topics, such as tissue engineering, implantable devices and bioinstrumentation.
 Those pursuing a biomedical engineering degree will develop the skills needed to make a difference in the lives of others through innovation, typically in bioscience industries and the healthcare sector.
 These engineers must have a thorough knowledge of physiology and FDA regulations to produce products and systems that can be used to enhance the health, safety and quality of life for others.

 Grand Canyon University offers several Bachelor of Science degrees in engineering.
 You can study biomedical engineering, software engineering, mechanical engineering and robotics.
-You can earn a broad Bachelor of Science in Engineering degree that allows you to develop your knowledge and experience in many different subfields.
+You can earn a broad Bachelor of Science in Engineering with an Emphasis in Project Management degree that allows you to develop your knowledge and experience in many different subfields.
 If you want to pursue a STEM degree, join us in the College of Science, Engineering and Technology and start on your engineering career today.